 In the aftermath of Cassius Clay's defeat of Sonny Liston in 1964, the boxer meets with Malcolm X, Sam Cooke and Jim Brown to change the course of history in the segregated South.

-On the beaches of Kenya they're known as "Sugar Mamas" -- European women who seek out African boys selling love to earn a living.
-Teresa, a 50-year-old Austrian and mother of a daughter entering puberty, travels to this vacation paradise.
-She goes from one Beach Boy to the next, from one disappointment to the next and finally she must recognize: On the beaches of Kenya love is a business.
+On the beaches of Kenya they’re known as "Sugar Mamas" —European women who seek out African boys selling love to earn a living.
+Teresa, a 50-year-old Austrian and mother of a daughter entering puberty, travels to this vacation paradise, moving from beach to beach.

 Ten years after the Civil War has ended, the Governor of Texas asks Leander McNelly to form a company of Rangers to help uphold the law along the Mexican border.
 With a few veterans of the war, most of the recruits are young men who have little or no experience with guns or policing crime.